aragonzkresearch/leagueofidentity/README.md

 reconstructed token: a412949c279d85583f1a7918e3883e41378562f3127b0d915bd720ddf2f64df72ced2be7941c34409d6c96ce81fb1821 for identity LoI..dic.it..XXXXXXXXXXXXXXXXXXXX..11..2023..null..0
 DEBUG: Verification of reconstructed token: success.
 ```
-In the previous output, for privacy reasons, I replaced my own Social Security Number (`SSN`) that corresponds to the `codice fiscale` in Italy with the value `XXX....X`.
+In the previous output, for privacy reasons, I replaced my own Social Security Number (`SSN`) that corresponds to the Italian `codice fiscale` with the string `XXX....X`.
 One can also issue the same command with the option `-anon` to get a token for the `identifier` corresponding to the `SSN`.
 The difference is that the `SSN` may usually contain private information.
 For example in Italy the `SSN` exposes your birth date and birth place and some characters of your name.
 Indeed, the Italian `SSN` is a deterministic function of name, surname, birth date, birth place and you can get the `SSN` of any Italian citizen if you know such data.
 Instead, the `identifier` obtained through the `-anon` option should be only known to governmental entities so it is somehow `more anonymous`.

 Once you get the token you can issue the commands `encrypt.js, decrypt.js, sign.js, verify.js` with respect to such token specifying as parameter to the option `--email` the `SSN` or the `identifier` (depending on whether the token was issues without or with the option `-anon`).